agideon/MontclairPTAC/README.md

 (with one's usual editor) and then run them within the container (thereby using the libraries, utilities, etc. in the container plus the MySQL container's data server) for testing.
-This is a non-standard way to use Docker, but it speed the development cycle.
+This is a non-standard way to use Docker, but it speeds the development cycle.

 ### Database